RockLib/RockLib.DistributedTracing/docs/CorrelationIdMiddleware.md

 }
 ```

+The middleware reads header `X-Correlation-Id` from the http request.
+If no correlation id is found in the request, or via Open Telemetry (as a fallback, aiming for alignment across applications), a new one will be created.
-By default, this will read the correlation id from the http request as the header `X-Correlation-Id`.
-Then, it will add this as the same header to the http response.
+The middleware will add this as the same header to the http response.
 The name of the header can be customized by using the CorrelationIdMiddlewareOptions.

+If the correlationId is derived from Open Telemetry the format will be a 32-hex-character lowercase string.
+If the correlationId is created by the library it will be a GUID.

 Customizing the header name: